gibchikafa/highperfomancecomputingfinalproject/README.md

-# Distributed Parallel Matrix-Matrix Multiply with Fox Algorithm
+# Distributed Parallel Matrix-Matrix Multiply with Fox Algorithm Using MPI in C
 This project is a parallel implementation of the Fox Algorithm using MPI in C. They are two files: `fox.c` and `fox_optimized.c`.
 The `fox.c` uses a serial implementation of matrix multiply.
 In the `fox_optimized.c` we optimize the matrix-matrix multiply loops to utilize temporal and spatial locality.

 # Compiling Code